Thrush and Breastfeeding

-- A vaginal yeast infection (vaginal thrush)
+- A vaginal yeast infection (vaginal thrush).

-- Sores at the corners of the mouth (angular chelitis)
+- Sores at the corners of the mouth (angular chelitis).

-- A rash in the moist areas of the body such as under the arms or in the groin area
+- A rash in the moist areas of the body, such as under the arms or in the groin area.

-Thrush in infants:
+Thrush Symptoms in Infants:

-- Creamy white patches inside the mouth, along the inside of the gums,
+Creamy white patches inside the mouth, along the inside of the gums,

-- Infant thrush also causes gas in babies
+- Infant thrush also causes gas in babies.

-the yeast infection is inside the breast and not just on the nipple an oral medication will be needed.
+If the yeast infection is inside the breast, and not just on the nipple, an oral medication will be needed.

-Candida treatment usually takes 2-3 days
+Candida treatment usually takes 2-3 days to clear all symptoms.

 Tea tree oil:

-Use a couple of drops of pure tea tree oil mixed with coconut oil or olive oil and apply to the nipples after each feeding.
-Mom needs to make sure that she washes her nipples before breastfeeding baby again.
+Use a couple of drops of pure tea tree oil, mixed with coconut oil or olive oil, and apply to the nipples after each feeding.
+Mom needs to make sure that she washes her nipples before breastfeeding Baby again.

 After each feeding, you can dab a few drops of raw, apple cider vinegar around the nipples.

 yeast fighter.
-Add 4-6 capsules of odourless garlic to your diet during a
+Add 4-6 capsules of odorless garlic to your diet during a

 Aloe Vera gel: